ANL-CEEESA/UnitCommitment.jl/README.md

 ## Package Components

 * **Data Format.** An extensible, fully-documented JSON-based data format for SCUC, developed in collaboration with Independent System Operators (ISOs).
-The format covers generators (thermal, profiled), battery storage, price-sensitive loads, virtual transactions, transmission (branches, interfaces, shunts) and reserves (spinning, non-spinning, flexiramp).
+The format covers generators (thermal, profiled), battery storage, price-sensitive loads, virtual transactions, transmission (branches, contingencies, interfaces, shunts) and reserves (spinning, non-spinning, flexiramp).
 A built-in migration system upgrades instances from older format versions automatically.

 * **Benchmark Instances.** A large collection of benchmark instances spanning 14 to 13,659 buses and 12 to 4,092 generators.
 The collection includes well-known instances from the literature, converted into the proposed JSON-based data format, as well as new instances derived from standard OPF test cases and augmented with data-driven unit commitment parameters, each with 365 daily variations.